 Together, these tools were used to generate the JuxtaMIDI dashboard.
 Since it has been awhile since I’ve touched the code, I don’t feel comfortable sharing too many details.
 In addition, the code was hastily pieced together, so there are a lot of opportunities for bug fixes and overall improvements.

-That said, we put together a slightly more official reportOpens in a new tab. as a part of the submission if you’d like to check that out.
+That said, we put together a slightly more official report as a part of the submission if you’d like to check that out.
 In it, you’ll see a lot of the same information here.
 In addition, however, you’ll also see a case study and several references.

 Support